Log in or Register

 Awarded Active Travel Officer grants

-Our first Active Travel Officer (ATO) grant intake was offered in the previous WABN grant round, closing on 18 November 2022, for ATOs commencing in 2023-24.
+Our first ATO grant intake was offered in the previous WABN grant round, closing on 18 November 2022, for ATOs commencing in 2023-24.

 The ATO grants support local governments to employ an ATO for 3 years, to increase capacity and expertise to develop and deliver local active travel initiatives.